stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/template_architecture_services.jpg "Services")

-The _Services_ namespace is where we implement the interface contracts that describe the _Infrastructure_ service implementations.
+The _Services_ namespace is where the interface contracts that describe the _Infrastructure_ service implementations are located.

 - **IBlobStorageProvider** Interface for _Infrastructure BlobStorageProvider_.
 - **IEmailService** Interface for _Infrastructure EmailService_.